bakano98/CS4222-Project/report.md

 ### Data Transfer Logic

 Each discovery packet contains a header which includes the sequence number.
-This sequence number is used for synchronization purposes, and for indicating whether a packet is a normal discovery packet or a request packet.
+This sequence number is used for synchronisation purposes, and for indicating whether a packet is a normal discovery packet or a request packet.

 For transferring the light readings, once the **REQUESTER** transitions to the `DETECT` state after being within 3m for >= 15 seconds with the **SENDER**, it will use the `REQ` header in its packets to the **SENDER**.
 The **SENDER** receives this packet with the `REQ` header and sends the light readings back if it is also in `DETECT` state for that node.
 The light readings that are sent back does not increment the sequence number.